homeschool schedule

 Schedule for Homeschool Preface

-Our kindergartener is open enrolled in a school district 30 miles away because they already had a well established online program whereas our local school district was in the process of piecing one together in the 2021/2022 school year.
+Our kindergartener is open enrolled in a school district 30 miles away because they already had a well established online program whereas our local school district was in the process of piecing one together.
 We’ve been very happy with the program this school year and plan on continuing next year unless we suddenly feel safe sending our son to school in person in the fall.

 Though it’s an online program, I do the teaching.
 The program picks the curriculum, sends us the materials, gives us a schedule to follow, and he has an online class that he gets to do video calls with 2x a day including his teacher.
 There are some activities he does online but mainly it’s me sitting next to him teaching him.